Ragigudda Anjaneya Temple: History

 It is believed that the hillock or Gudda in Kannada language that hosts the main deity Sri Prasanna Anjaneya Swamy was formed from a heap of Finger Millet or Ragi and hence was termed "Ragigudda".
-Local mythology has it that this place owes it to a dharmic lady Sudharma who was the wife of a local chieftain.
+Local mythology has it that this place owes it to a devout lady Sudharma who was the wife of a local chieftain.
 She is an embodiment of good character and a very pious.
 One day the trinity comes in the form of visitors and asks for bhiksha (alms).
 She gives them newly harvested Raghava Dhanya or Ragi.
 Her mother-in-law disapproves of it and wants it back.
 This being an unholy act she says that if the visitors do not want the bhiksha then she does not need the Ragi.
 This Ragi becomes a hillock.
 In the end, the holy trinity is pleased with her selfless behaviour and grants her their sacred darshan.
 The holy trinity expressed their will to remain near the hillock and turned themselves into stones nearby.
 These three stones now bear the engravings of the trinity.

 The temple was formed in 1969 and registered in 1972.